hoangsonww/Digital-Design-Labs/README.md

 ## Acknowledgements

-We thank all the contributors and users of this repository for their interest in digital design and assembly programming.
+I'd like to thank all the contributors and users of this repository for their interest in digital design and assembly programming!

+---

+Created with ❤️ by [Son Nguyen](https://github.com/hoangsonww) in 2024.